 dinners (spaghetti, chili, Italian, etc.)

+Tours – city or boat tours

 concerts, gospel extravaganzas, talent/variety shows, etc.

 Sometimes two or more of these events can be combined in one evening.
 When planning this kind of fundraiser keep in mind all costs and benefits, including volunteer time and public education.
 Insurance should be considered, as should any permit requirements.
-Carryfully readh venue contracts.
+Carefully read venue contracts.
 For example, we do not agree to blanket indemnification clauses.

 Fundraising Platforms